SoftCircuits/CsvParser/ReadMe.md

 }
 ```

-It is important to note in the above example where the code that writes the data calls `CsvDataWriter.WriteHeaders()`.
+It is important to note in the above example where the code that writes the data calls `CsvDataWriter<T>.WriteHeaders()`.
 This writes a row with the name of each column.
-The code that reads the data calls `CsvDataReader.ReadHeaders()` to read that header data.
-Because the argument to `CsvDataReader.ReadHeaders()` is `true`, this tells the code to use the header data to determine how to map the columns in the rest of the file.
+The code that reads the data calls `CsvDataReader<T>.ReadHeaders()` to read that header data.
+Because the argument to `CsvDataReader<T>.ReadHeaders()` is `true`, this tells the code to use the header data to determine how to map the columns in the rest of the file.
 For example, maybe the columns are in a different order, or maybe some of the columns are excluded.

-Here, the code maps the class members to columns based on the headers.
-This is critical to making the CSV classes work correctly.
-The following sections will talk about other ways to map class members to columns.
+Correctly mapping the class properties to the CSV columns is critical for these classes to work correctly.
+Here, the code maps the class properties to columns based on the headers.
+The following sections will discuss other ways to map class properties to columns.

 ## ColumnMap Attribute

-The `ColumnMapAttribute` can be applied to any class property or field to specify how that member is mapped to a CSV column.
+The `ColumnMapAttribute` can be applied to any class property or field to specify how that property or field is mapped to a CSV column.
 This attribute includes the following properties:

-**Name:** Specifies a column name, allowing the column name to be different from the class member name.
+**Name:** Specifies a column name, allowing the column name to be different from the class property name.

 **Index:** Specifies the column position for this member.
 Note that if not all indexes assigned are sequential and starting from 0, the actual index numbers can vary from the ones specified.

-**Exclude:** Specifies that the class member should be excluded and not written or read to or from any column.
+**Exclude:** Specifies that the class property should be excluded, and not written to or read from any column.

-The following example modifies the `Person` class created earlier with `ColumnMap` attributes.
-The attributes are used to set the columns to be in the opposite order from how the class members are declared, gives the columns completely different names, and excludes the `Id` column.
+The following example modifies the `Person` class shown earlier with `ColumnMap` attributes.
+The attributes are used to set the columns to be in the opposite order from how the class properties are declared, give the columns completely different names, and exclude the `Id` column.

-With the `Person` class defined as follows, the previous example will work correctly without the calls to `WriteHeaders()` and `ReadHeaders()`.

 ```cs
 // Add column mapping attributes to our data class